baltejgiri/baltejgiri.github.io.old.old.old/README.md

 I am a big advocate for Open Source, I use Linux based Operating Systems, Applications or software’s to home lab or run home network solution like pfSense for firewall, Raspberry Pi (pi-OS) for DNS and so on.

 Idea to have this blog post, to store the documentations of home labs and connect with like-minded individuals to grow professionally.
 Once again, I thank you for taking time to be here and I stay connected with me I am always available on Networking Community called [The Art of Network Engineering](https://artofnetworkengineering.com/) through their discord group.

+Over the next few weeks I will be finishing a portfolio github page website using a template.
+Trust me, this is a very first steps for me to dig into some web development side.
+So stay tuned! :)